whitneyburton/portfolios/students/1606-back/jasmin-hudacsek/20160805-jasmin-hudacsek-m1.markdown

 >From Jean Joeris: "Jasmin is a wonderful person as well as an asset to our cohort.
 She has a welcoming and friendly attitude that is a joy to be around.
 Her project management experiece is extremely valuable.
 She has taught lots of us how to use productivity tools like Trello, Waffle, etc. I look forward to working on projects with her, given her organizational strengths.
 On a personal note, I have enjoyed our conversations about feminism."

+>From Bryan Goss: Jasmin is super supportive and approachable.
+She always has time to talk and freely shares her skills.
+Her prior experience with project management has made her a good resource for organizational strategies.

 ### Playing a Part

 * Actively participated in Student Advisory Board and tried to stress the importance of SAB to my cohort so that they could effectively make use of the resource early on.